-For more detailed information regarding In-Fusion cloning, please refer to the In-Fusion HD Cloning Kit User Manual (PT5162-1, available at www.clontech.com/manuals).
+For more detailed information regarding In-Fusion cloning, please refer to the In-Fusion Snap Assembly User Manual (available at takarabio.com/manuals).

 A. PCR Amplification of Insert

 For the best results, we recommend using our CloneAmp HiFi Premix (Cat.
 No. 639298), which offers high-fidelity, efficient amplification of long gene segments (>1 kb), and automatic hot start for increased specificity and reduced background.